faisalkhan91/Kubernetes-Deployments/README.md

 # Kubernetes-Deployments
-This repository has generic deployment code for kubernetes created as a learning environment.
+This repository has generic deployment templates for kubernetes created for learning.